Brookfield Place (New York City)

 Brookfield Place (previously named and still commonly referred to as the World Financial Center) is a shopping center and office building complex in the New York City borough of Manhattan.
 It is located in the Battery Park City neighborhood, across West Street from the World Trade Center, and overlooks the Hudson River.
-The complex is currently owned and managed by Brookfield Properties, a subsidiary of Brookfield Asset Management.
+The complex is currently owned and managed by BGRE, formerly Brookfield Properties, a subsidiary of Brookfield Corporation.